Leslie Cornfeld

 Leslie Cornfeld is an entrepreneur, educator, equity advocate, policy advisor as well as a public and private sector consultant.
-Ms. Cornfeld has devoted her career to advancing equity and opportunity for our nation’s underserved communities — through their schools, justice systems and unconventional partners.
-She currently leads the National Education Equity Lab, a nonprofit that she founded to drive opportunity at scale through innovation, collaboration and action.
-Cornfeld served as the Special Advisor for the President’s My Brother’s Keeper initiative to United States Secretaries of Education Arne Duncan and John King Jr. during the Obama administration.
+She currently leads a nonprofit that she founded to "drive opportunity at scale through innovation, collaboration and action".
+Cornfeld served as the Special Advisor for the President's My Brother's Keeper initiative to United States Secretaries of Education Arne Duncan and John King Jr. during the Obama administration.
 She was also a fellow with the Harvard Kennedy School of Government.